Governance

 Business Ethics and Transparency

 TPL maintains an Employee Handbook and a Code of Business Conduct and Ethics (Code of Conduct) that reflect up-to-date ethics and compliance expectations.
 The Employee Handbook includes a Policy for Reporting Concerns, Insider Trading Policy, and Related Person Transaction Policy.
 The Policy for Reporting Concerns outlines how employees are enabled and empowered to anonymously report ethics and compliance concerns through our Whistleblower Program.
+All employees are provided with these policies upon hire and can access them through the TPL intranet site.
+These policies are reviewed periodically by the Audit Committee and changes are approved by the Board of Directors.

 Additionally, to ensure continued compliance and employee awareness, TPL mandates employee training for anti-bribery & antitrust and workplace ethics.
 On an annual basis, employees must read and acknowledge TPL’s Code of Conduct.
 Additionally, third-party contractors are required to read and acknowledge the Code of Conduct as part of their employment standards.
 Our Code of Conduct confirms: